sebsto/amplify-ios-workshop/BOA332/instructions/content/80_wrapping_up/20_cleanup.md

 ### Deleting via Amplify

-Amplify does a pretty good job of removing the cloud resources we've provisioned for this workshop (just by attempting to delete the CloudFormation nested stack it provisioned)
+Amplify does a pretty good job of removing the cloud resources we've provisioned for this workshop (just by attempting to delete the CloudFormation nested stacks it provisioned)

 Let's amplify delete everything.
-In a Terminal, type:
+Open a Terminal and type:

 ```bash
 cd $PROJECT_DIRECTORY